TrevorDArcyEvans/SketchSolve.NET/README.md

+# SketchSolve

 A geometric constraints solver for use in CAD software

+## Background

 SketchSolve can be used to solve solve geometric constraints problems found in CAD software.
 This project is one of the first geometric constraints solver intended to be used in open source CAD software.
-Another similar project here on Google code is psketcher.
+Another similar project here on Google code is [psketcher](https://code.google.com/archive/p/psketcher/).
 In these problems profiles can be created from primitive objects like points, lines, circles, and arcs.
 These primitives are subjected to geometric constraints like equal length, concentric arcs and so forth.
 The solver then solves for a set of primitive parameters that satisfy the sketch constraints.